How do you use your overdraft?

 If you find yourself overdrawn most or all of the time, you may need to take more radical action.
 One option worth considering may be to open a new account with a different provider.
 Work out a budget that enables you to live within your means and allow for a regular payment into your old account to repay what you owe.

-The thinkmoney Personal Account is good way to help you budget your outgoings and incomes.
+The thinkmoney Current Account is good way to help you budget your outgoings and incomes.
 It sets aside any money you need for Direct Debits and bills when you get paid, so you won’t go overdrawn, and puts the money left over in a separate account for you to spend.
-You can find out more about our Personal Account – for which a monthly fee of £14.50 is payable – here.
+You can find out more about our Current Account – for which a monthly fee of £14.50 is payable – here.

 Taking some time to sit down and work through your finances could really help too, so you can see where your money is coming in and going out.